jordywastaken/MW3-Invasion/README.md

-# MW3-Invasion
+# Invasion - Modern Warfare 3
-Call of Duty: Modern Warfare 3 Campaign and Special Ops mod menu for the PlayStation 3
+Invasion is a modification of the singleplayer executable for Call of Duty: Modern Warfare 3 on the PlayStation 3 in sprx format.